The Joint Learning Agenda: Supporting civil society engagement in...

 - Identify the needs of communities.
 A critical role for CSOs play is bridging the information gap between governments and groups that are vulnerable.
 For example, in Botswana, the grassroots youth-led organization Success Capital outlined the specific needs for LGBTIQ+ youth during COVID-19 through consultations with the community.
 The findings not only included gaps in access to healthcare but also the critical need for connectivity and internet access, mental health support, and employment opportunities.
 (3) It is only with this information that advocates and political leaders can begin to address the unique challenges faced by this population.

 - Develop accessible information and knowledge.
-Access to information in understandable terms and actionable ways, shared without stigma and discrimination, is essential for an effective pandemic response and individual behavior changes.
+Access to information in understandable terms and actionable ways, shared without stigma and discrimination, is essential for an effective pandemic response and individual behaviour changes.
 However, this can be challenging for some communities and further limit their inclusion.
 Community-driven messaging that speaks the language of the people is most likely to resonate.
 Youth in Action (Y-ACT), a network of youth advocacy organizations in Kenya, responded to the information challenges of the COVID-19 pandemic by creating an innovative ‘info-site’ that is built by and for Kenyan youth (4).
 In addition to resources and webinars about COVID-19 and its impact, the portal includes employment opportunities and protection services for young people that directly respond to their asks.
 The team is also creating a platform for youth to co-create solutions for a post-pandemic future, providing appropriate knowledge and sparking change that is most relevant to the community.

 - Ensure accountability and build public trust.
 Social accountability that relies on civil society engagement improves health systems and increases their responsiveness to community needs.
 In Zimbabwe, CSOs have been conducting community monitoring of COVID-19 responses to better inform health policies and planning.
 They have also been engaging in advocacy that feature the voices of vulnerable groups with specific needs and highlight the impact of the gaps in the social safety net.
 Through public awareness-raising, CSOs have noted the exacerbation of social inequalities and supported a more transparent pandemic response.